josh-mc/discretefit/README.md

-The `KSgeneral` package (Dimitrova, Kaishev, and Tan, 2020) implements exact Kolmogorov-Smirnov GOF tests and fast, simulated GOF tests utilizing the algorithm introduced by Wood and Altavela (1978) which depends on asymptotic properties.
+The `KSgeneral` package (Dimitrova, Kaishev, and Tan, 2020) implements exact Kolmogorov-Smirnov GOF tests and fast, simulated GOF tests utilizing the algorithm introduced by Wood and Altavela (1978).

 I’m not aware of another R package that implements a root-mean-square GOF test.